vishutomar03/Data-Structures/README.md

 ## What is this repository?

-This repository will include different types of Data Structures.
-Till now I have learned only Physical Data Structures.
+This repository includes different types of Data Structures which anyone can use in their code.